Wunderpus: Anatomy

-The wunderpus has small, subraocular eyes on top of elongated stalks protruding from its mantle.
+The wunderpus has small eyes on top of elongated stalks protruding from its mantle.
 Over each eye is a conical papilla.
 The thin-walled mantle of the wunderpus has weak musculature and wide aperture.
-The head has a distinct neck area and is Y-shaped with the eye on each branch of the ‘Y’.
+The head has a distinct neck area and is Y-shaped with the eye on each branch of the 'Y'.
 The head of a male wunderpus is wider than its mantle and for female wunderpus, their mantle is wider than their head.
 For females, this is due to the large ovary in their mantle.
 They have gill with 6-7 lamellae per demibranch present.

 The wunderpus has a relatively small body and a flexible hydrostatic skeleton.
 Their funnel organ is generally W-shaped and adjacent to the short-lateral arms.
 The dorsal arms of the wunderpus are the shortest, while the ventral or lateral arms are the longest.
 For males, the third right arm is hectocotylized and lack functional tips.
 The arms are an important appendage because the octopus relies on it for aggression, display, locomotion and prey capture.
 Each arm is typically thin, elastic and triangular in cross-section.
 The width of each arm increases as you move down away from the mouth, towards a quarter of the arm length.
 Webs develop of the ventro-lateral edge of the arms and are present the entire length of the arms.
-This is what allows them to make a “net” out of their arms to capture prey.
+This is what allows them to make a "net" out of their arms to capture prey.
 Their webs, like their arms, are also thin and elastic.
 Their suckers on their arms are smaller and more spaced than most cephalopods and they lack enlarged suckers in both sexes.

 Inside the wunderpus is a short, robust intestine.
 Due to the short nature of the intestine, it is relatively wide.
 The wunderpus has a crop with a distinct diverticulum and elongated anal flaps.
 The wunderpus lack an interbranchial water pore system.
 They have a stylet located above the heart, that is short and made of chitin.
 In the mouth parts of the octopus there are posterior salivary glands.
 The beak has a small upper hood and a rounded lower hood.
 The rostrum is bluntly hooked and there are seven teeth and two marginal plates with the radula for chewing.